taddieken95/Accuray_Tech_Comm_Guide/Chapter 1: Doc Requests/Section 1: Manufacturing Doc Requests.md

 # Manufacturing Department Document Requests

-> This section provides an overview of the means by which the Accuray Manufacturing Technical Writer receives requests for the creation / editing of a document.
+> This section provides an overview of the means by which the Accuray Manufacturing technical writer receives requests for the creation / editing of a document.

 ## Configure Agile Interface